jssicaflores/predictive_model_project/README.md

-Donation Forecasting Model Using Annual Giving Data
+# Donation Forecasting with Annual Giving Data

-This project explores a real fundraising dataset and uses it to predict future giving.
+This project uses a real fundraising dataset to predict future annual donations.
 The data includes several years of donor giving history.
-I reshaped that information into a clean time series and built a forecasting model to estimate donations for the next few years.
-The goal is to show how organizations can use historical trends to understand how contributions may shift over time.

-About the Data
-The dataset comes from the “Data Science for Fundraising” sample files.
-Each donor record contains yearly giving history across multiple fiscal years.
-Because the data is donor-level and each year’s gifts are stored in separate columns, the first step was converting everything into a single annual giving timeline.
-The final time series includes annual totals from 2009 to 2014.

-Project Steps
-1. Clean the giving fields
-The giving amounts were formatted as strings with symbols, so I removed dollar signs and commas and converted everything to numeric values.
-2. Reshape into a usable time series
-Each donor had separate columns for gifts from different fiscal years.
-I mapped those columns to actual years, then summed across all donors to build a single year-by-year donation total.
-3. Build a forecasting model
-Because the dataset is yearly and fairly small, a simple ARIMA model was a good fit.
-ARIMA handles broad trends without needing seasonal patterns.
-4. Generate the forecast
-The model predicted the next five years of giving.
-I added a confidence interval so it’s clear how much uncertainty to expect this far out.
-5. Visualize the results

-The final chart shows:<br>
-Historical giving from 2009 to 2014<br>
-Predictions from 2015 to 2019<br>
-A shaded confidence band around the forecast<br>
-This makes it easy to compare past trends with expected future values.<br>

-What This Project Demonstrates

-This notebook shows how a nonprofit or fundraising team could take the data they already have and turn it into a practical forecast.
-Even with limited history, basic time series models can help guide planning and budgeting.<br>

-For me, it was also a hands-on way to practice:<br>
-Data cleaning<br>
-Time series preparation<br>
-Model building<br>
-Forecast visualization<br>
-Storytelling with real nonprofit-style data<br>
-Notebook<br>
-The full workflow is in the Colab notebook, including the code to clean, reshape, model, and visualize the forecast.
+I reshape that information into a clean time series and use an ARIMA model to forecast future giving.

+The goal is to show how a nonprofit or fundraising team can use historical trends to support planning and budgeting.

+---

+## Data

+The dataset comes from the **Data Science for Fundraising** sample files on Kaggle.

+Each donor record includes several columns with yearly giving history:

+- `CurrFYGiving`
+- `PrevFYGiving`
+- `PrevFY1Giving`
+- `PrevFY2Giving`
+- `PrevFY3Giving`
+- `PrevFY4Giving`

+Each of these represents giving in a different fiscal year.
+I map those columns to actual calendar years and aggregate across all donors to create a single annual time series from 2009 to 2014.

+> Note
+> The original CSV is **not** stored in this repository.
+> To run the notebook, download `data_science_for_fundraising_donor_data.csv` from the Kaggle project and place it in the `data/` folder.

+---

+## Project Workflow

+1. **Load and inspect the data**
+   Read the donor file and explore the key columns.

+2. **Clean the giving fields**
+   The giving amounts are strings with symbols (for example `$200`).
+   I remove dollar signs and commas and convert them to numeric values so they can be summed.

+3. **Reshape into a time series**
+   Each donor has multiple columns for different fiscal years.
+   I map each column to a specific calendar year, then sum giving across all donors to get total giving per year.

+4. **Build a forecasting model**
+   Because the data is annual and there are only a few points, I use a simple ARIMA model from `statsmodels`.
+   ARIMA works well here because:
+   - there is a clear overall trend
+   - there is no strong seasonal pattern at the yearly level
+   - the dataset is small

+5. **Generate the forecast**
+   The model predicts the next five years of total giving and returns a confidence interval around those estimates.

+6. **Visualize the results**
+   The final chart shows:
+   - Historical giving from 2009 to 2014
+   - Forecasted giving from 2015 to 2019
+   - A shaded confidence band to show model uncertainty